 This megamall is great for getting out of the cold and spending an hour or two shopping.
 If you go during Christmastime, the interior is decked out in holiday decorations, including a huge tree right outside of the main entrance to get you into the seasonal spirit.
 Take a break at Costa Coffee on the first level that serves up warm drinks and a variety of small bites.

-It’s a bit touristy (ok a lot), but the Krakow Christmas Market held in the Main Square has its own charm and is a must if you’re traveling during a Krakow winter.
+It’s a bit touristy (ok a lot), but the Krakow Christmas Market held in the Main Square has its own charm and is a must if you’re visiting during December.
 There’s plenty of good food and drink in the form of grilled meat, roasted nuts, spiced warm wine, decorated gingerbread, and piles of pierogi.
 There are also non-edible items that make great presents and include painted pottery, handcrafted ornaments, and wooden trinkets.